Cheap Trick – ‘Love to Rock’ (1988) – Album Review (the Cheap Trick Collection Series)

 After the disappointing sales of their debut, the band quickly jumped back in to the studio to work on their second album, ‘In Color’.
 By September of 1977, the album was done and released.
 The album was far more polished than the rawness of the debut.
 I am sure they were hoping for a more radio-friendly sound and hoping for a big single.
 Which sadly, they did not get in the U.S. However, the band became superstars with this album in Japan.
 Yep, Japan.
 When they went and toured that country the next year, they were welcomed with a whole Beatlemania type vibe and the country just loved them.
 But we will get to that later.

 The album cover as interesting.
 On the front, you have Robin Zander and Tom Petersson on the front riding motorcycles and in vivid color.
-But when you turn the cover over, you get an upside picture of Rick Nielsen and Bun E. Carlos riding bicycles and in black & white.
+But when you turn the cover over, you get an upside down picture of Rick Nielsen and Bun E. Carlos riding bicycles and in black & white.
 I loved the contrast between the two pictures as it shows a playful band that doesn’t take itself too seriously and is having a little fun.
 Although the album is a single LP, you get a gatefold album jacket and in the inside picture is of the whole band in bright, bright color and again split between the same two members on each side, but at least Bun and Rick are not upside down this time.

 Continue reading “Cheap Trick – ‘In Color’ (1977) – Album Review (The Cheap Trick Collection Series)”